saylesss88/nix-book/src/nix/impermanence.md

-# Unencrypted Btrfs Impermanence with Flakes
+# Unencrypted BTRFS Impermanence with Flakes

 <details>
 <summary> ✔️ Click to Expand Table of Contents</summary>